Industry Expertise · June 28, 2024

 • Water-conserving fixtures, such as low-flow showers and toilets

-• Green roofs designed to absorb and retain storm-water can alleviate the burden on local treatment facilities
+• Green roofs designed to absorb and retain stormwater can alleviate the burden on local treatment facilities

-Many architects are also finding they need to design more resilient buildings that can withstand changing climate patterns and catastrophic events like floods, hurricanes and natural disasters.
-All these design trends rely on architects' ability to manipulate views, lighting, energy use and other construction elements to ensure sustainable approaches are actually pleasant for people to inhabit.
+Many architects are also finding that they need to design more resilient buildings that can withstand changing climate patterns and catastrophic events like floods, hurricanes and natural disasters.
+All of these design trends rely on architects' ability to manipulate views, lighting, energy use and other construction elements to ensure sustainable approaches are actually pleasant for people to inhabit.

 Strategies for handling costs